-- Write to identified key suppliers who have not already been contacted to confirm our expectation of compliance with the Act.
+4. Written to key suppliers who have not already been contacted to confirm our expectation of compliance with the Act.

-Overall, we will continue to focus on understanding further our supply chains, identifying risk areas, and increasing awareness amongst employees on the issues of modern slavery and the reporting procedures available to them.
-We will continue to update policies and procedures as required to ensure appropriate safeguards against any mistreatment of persons are in place.
+Overall, we will continue to focus on understanding further our supply chain, identifying risk areas, and increasing awareness amongst all the employees on the issues of modern slavery and the reporting of procedures available to them.
+We will continue to update policies and procedures as required to ensure appropriate safeguards against any mistreatment of person are in place.